salads italian

 Storage & Meal Prep

-Keeps for up to 4 days in the refrigerator, making it excellent for meal prep.
-Farro maintains its chewy texture even after several days.
-Add extra vinaigrette and fresh herbs before serving leftovers.
+Keeps for up to 4 days in the refrigerator.
+Add extra olive oil, lemon, and fresh herbs before serving leftovers.

 Variations

-• Winter Farro Salad: Replace tomatoes and cucumber with roasted butternut squash, dried cranberries, and toasted pecans for a fall/winter version.
+• Winter Farro Salad: Replace tomatoes and cucumber with roasted squash, raisins, and toasted nuts for a colder-weather version.

 • Farro Salad with Mozzarella: Add torn fresh mozzarella and swap basil for the main herb for a caprese-inspired grain salad.